 You can add notes and your own photos or videos.
 You could use the notes during planning to add website or hours information (if it’s not already in the listing), or as a place to write notes on the go as you visit places.
 If I hear about the location from a particular blog post or website, I usually add that link and an excerpt from the post into the notes section so I can reference it later.

-You can create a layer with directions.
+You can plan your route by creating a layer with directions.

 When I traveled to Burlington, Vermont, I wanted to see the length of the bike trail on the map, so I used the directions feature to show the whole route.
 (Check out the Burlington travel guide and map here to see what that looks like.)
+And while I haven’t done this yet, you could also use Google My Maps to plan a road trip itinerary for a longer adventure.

 It’s highly customizable.